14 Aug Made in the Shade: Building a Vertical Garden Under the Canopy of Our Guava Tree

 Painting the fence also protects the wood from the moisture and potential rot from frequent waterings.

 Solution 3: Sourcing the shade plants.
 During our skull-hunting trips to Kobey’s Swap Meet, we would often pass by an unnamed tent bursting with shade plants.
 One day we stepped inside, and jackpot!
 Not only was there a wide variety of sun-shunning species, the plants were very healthy and at bargain-basement prices of $6 to $8 per pot.
 Considering we needed 16 to 20 plants, budget was a major consideration.
 We’re now on a first-name basis with owner Jose, who advised using potting mix and keeping the soil moist, with good drainage.

 Solution 5: Sourcing and attaching the Woolly Pockets.
-We initially ordered eight Wally One Woolly Pockets on sale for $35 each (normally $40 retail) on Fab.com.
+For our vertical gardening idea, we initially ordered eight Wally One Woolly Pockets on sale for $35 each (normally $40 retail) on Fab.com.
 We ordered the interior/exterior pockets in black to blend in with the guava tree’s moody shadows.
 Expect to pay between $40-50 per pocket.

 After laying out the grid on the blank wall, we realized that we were two pockets short and found ourselves smack dab in the middle of the Great Wally One Shortage of 2013; not a single online company, not one, had the black Wally One in stock before July 9th.
 (This project was taking place in mid-June.)
 One call, however, to our favorite San Diego home/garden design store, Pigment, yielded our 11th-hour source for the final two pockets. $40 each.